-An analysis of the efficacy of HIV/AIDS education with three methods of delivery: Interactive video disc, psychoeducational counseling, and group education via pamphlets DISSERTATION
+An analysis of the efficacy of HIV/AIDS education with three methods of delivery: Interactive video disc, psychoeducational counseling, and group education via pamphlets

 Jane Ellen Hannes, Mississippi State University, United States